 Marlin Model 1895

-Chris Pratt even carried a Marlin Model 1895 in the movie Jurassic World.
-You could do a whole lot worse than a Model 1895 in .45-70 Government if you’re looking for a good rifle to use on dinosaurs.
+Chris Pratt even carried a Marlin 1895 in the movie Jurassic World.
+Heck, you could do a whole lot worse than a Marlin 1895 in .45-70 Government if you’re looking for a good rifle for dinosaur defense.